Dear Dr. Thompson,

 - If your dog will tolerate it, try warming or cooling the affected area.
 I like to use a heating pad wrapped in a towel set on LOW and hold it over the painful part for five to ten minutes a couple of times a day.

 Your dog may prefer cold over heat.
-A good way to make a cold pack is to wrap a bag of frozen vegetables or something similar in a towel and hold it over the painful area five to ten minutes a couple of times a day.
+A good way to make a cold pack is to wrap a bag of frozen vegetables or something similar in a towel and hold it over the painful area for five to ten minutes a couple of times a day.

 - Gentle massage might be appreciated by your dog.
 Go slowly with this, though, if your dog protests, don’t push the issue.